 - Powdery Mildew: Powdery Mildew usually manifests as a white, powdery coating on leaves caused probably by poor airflow and high humidity.
 Open windows to help address this problem.

-Typical Issues with Alocasia Sinuata
+Common Issues with Alocasia Sinuata

 Fading Leaves